 Office politics can be found in any workplace, and nursing is no exception.
 In high-stress jobs, tension between coworkers can run even more rampant.
 But when your assignments typically range from three to six months, it’s easier to avoid the drama.
 If you’re placed in a facility with unfavorable office politics, don’t worry.
 Traveling RNs get to enjoy a variety of workplaces, and you’ll be back on the road in no time.

 10. You'll get to help people who really need it

 Nursing is one of those professions where you’ll directly impact people’s lives on a daily basis.
 It’s not an easy career, but nurses are an instrumental piece of the healthcare puzzle.
-Your influence as a travelling nurse will be even greater because you will likely be sent to areas that are in desperate need of help.
+Your influence as a traveling nurse will be even greater because you will likely be sent to areas that are in desperate need of help.
 You’ll be at the front lines of care, seeing the fruits of your labor right before your eyes.